 The catalyst for me was my Mum dying.
 After 2 weeks off, I just didn’t feel able to get back to ‘normal’ and managed to organise a 6-month leave of absence to travel round Australia and New Zealand with Jonathan (where we also got married!).
 On my first day back in the office – totally NOT according to the very loose plan I had in my head – I quit my job.
 I think it’s still a company record.

 I decided to pursue a long-time interest in health and fitness, and re-trained to become a personal trainer, before becoming more deeply involved in the holistic aspect of wellness.
 After 2 years of running my holistic health business, Jonathan was made redundant from his remote, corporate design job (for the 3rd time in 2 years) and it felt like an opportunity…

 We decided we’d had enough of someone else controlling our income and our lives, and realised that it was time to decide what we really wanted to do with the rest of our lives – instead of following the conventional path that we’d found ourselves on.

-While our fledgling businesses were generating enough income to cover our outgoings, we were plagued by the niggling worry that there was no guarantee it would continue that way…
+So I continued building my business and Jonathan set up his own freelance graphic design business (he’s now an illustrator) but while our fledgling businesses were generating enough income to cover our outgoings, we were plagued by the niggling worry that there was no guarantee it would continue that way.

-Given the high level of our outgoings (expensive mortgage on a swanky loft apartment, household bills etc.), it would only take a downturn in our business for a month or two before it could get very sticky financially.
+Given the high level of our outgoings – an expensive mortgage on a swanky loft apartment, household bills, frequent dinners out etc. – it would only take a downturn in our business for a month or two before it could get very sticky, very quickly for us financially.